MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Customize-Image/AddingApps.md

 3. From **IoT Core Powershell Environment**, you can now build the package into a .CAB file (using [New-IoTCabPackage](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/New-IoTCabPackage.md))

         ```powershell
-        New-IoTCabPackage Appx.HelloWorldApp
+        New-IoTCabPackage Appx.ContosoApp
-        (or) buildpkg Appx.HelloWorldApp
+        (or) buildpkg Appx.ContosoApp
         ```

     This will build the package into a .CAB file under the `Workspace\Build\<arch>\pkgs` subdirectory in the ADK Toolkit files.
-In our example, this file is located in *C:\MyWorkspace\Build\arm\pkgs\Contoso.Appx.HelloWorldApp.cab*.
+In our example, this file is located in *C:\IoT\Workspaces\ContosoWS\Build\arm\pkgs\Contoso.Appx.ContosoApp.cab*.

 ## Update Project Configuration Files
 You can now update your product configuration files to include your app in the FFU image build.